PCI Compliance Management In 2022 – What You Need To Know

 You'll often find that on top of the official penalties, non-compliant companies will also face lawsuits, federal investigations, and a number of other financial complications.

-Short story, the penalties are severe
+Short story, the penalties are severe.

 So, it's imperative that you regularly test security systems and make sure they're meet the PCI DSS requirements.